 The truth is, for the majority of new moms, milk supply is not something you need to be concerned with.
 During pregnancy your body began preparing for lactation and has already begun the process of milk production.
-This stage of milk production is referred to as ‘Lactogenesis I.’ While not all mother will experience breast changes in pregnancy, most will notice that their breasts become fuller, while their nipples become larger and darker during pregnancy.
+This stage of milk production is referred to as ‘Lactogenesis I.’ While not all mothers will experience breast changes in pregnancy, most will notice that their breasts become fuller, while their nipples become larger and darker during pregnancy.
 Mothers may also notice the formation of raised “bumps” on and around their areola, known as ‘Montgomery glands’.

 Immediately following delivery, passage of the placenta causes a dramatic decrease in progesterone/estrogen/HPL levels.
 This paves the way for prolactin (the milk making hormone) to meet up with receptor sites and begin the production on breast milk.
 This stage of lactation is known as ‘Lactogenesis II.’
 Initially, milk production is driven entirely by hormones and is an involuntary reflex – even moms who did not intend to breastfeed will notice they begin secreting milk soon after delivery.